#60 - Wesley Lawson

 Beyond the gridiron, his multi-sport background in wrestling and track further highlights his athleticism, discipline, and competitive drive.

 A product of Central Middle School, Lawson is a dedicated student-athlete who is actively exploring opportunities to continue his academic and athletic journey.
-He's cheered on by his most enduring fans, Steven and Carrie Akins, and Nate Lawson.
+He's cheered on by his most enduring fans, Steven and Carrie Akins, and other family members.

 -